 Section 1-Defining Base DN and Bind DN for Directory Synchronization

 This document is geared toward Microsoft Active Directory and the Softerra LDAP browser to obtain correct syntax for Directory Synchronization used in Symantec Encryption Management Server.
-However, the same concepts can be applied to other LDAP Directories as well.
+These same concepts can be applied to other LDAP Directories as well such as OpenLDAP.

 Basics of Active Directory